Arkaitz Goikoetxea

-Arkaitz Goikoetxea Basabe (born May 4, 1980) is a member of the Basque separatist organisation ETA.
+Arkaitz Goikoetxea Basabe (born May 4, 1980) is a member of the Basque terrorist organisation ETA.
 He began his violent activity at the age of 15 as a member of the street violence groups known as kale borroka.
 He was arrested several times between 2001 and 2002, and joined ETA in 2005.

 Along with Jurdan Martitegi, Goikoetxea led the most active cell of the organisation after the end of the 2006 ceasefire.
 He is accused of participating in several attacks in the province of Biscay between 2007 and 2008, and was arrested in July 2008, when the whole cell was dismantled.
 He has been imprisoned since then.

 Militancy

 Goikoetxea was born in the town of Getxo, Biscay, although some sources state he was born in Barakaldo.
 His brother Zigor has been arrested several times for street violence attacks and was jailed in 2008 for death threats against a People's Party councillor in Getxo.
 He was released in 2009.
 Goikoetxea's parents' home in Getxo was attacked and set on fire on July 17, 2009.
 Spanish nationalist organisation Falange y Tradición claimed responsibility for the attack, which left no injuries.